When Did Contemporary Art Begin?

 • Known for his abstract and photorealistic paintings, Richter’s work spans the divide between modern and contemporary art.

-• A pioneer of conceptual and performance art, Ono's work challenges traditional art forms and emphasizes the role of the viewer in creating meaning.
+• A pioneer of conceptual and performance art, Ono’s work challenges traditional art forms and emphasises the role of the viewer in creating meaning.

 • As a prominent contemporary artist and activist, Ai Weiwei uses his art to address political and social issues.